neuecc/LINQ-to-GameObject-for-Unity/Assets/LINQtoGameObject/README.txt

 ---
 LINQ to GameObject is optimized heavily.
 Traverse methods returns hand optimized struct enumerator so it can avoid garbage when enumerate.

 > Unity compiler has bugs so can not avoid IDisposable boxing cost.
-But Unity 5.5 will upgrade compiler and beats the bugs...
+But Unity 5.5 upgrade compiler and it was fixed, yeah!

 Some LINQ methods are optimized. `First`, `FirstOrDefault`, `ToArray` path through the optimized path.